JSSaini/Pipeline_For_Lake_Cadagno_Eukaryotic_Metagenomics/README.md

-#   Microbial Eukaryotes Metagenomics Pipeline of Lake Cadagno.
+#   Microbial Eukaryotes Metagenomics Pipeline of Lake Cadagno
 ![Screenshot](Microbial_Eukaryote_M_Github.png)

 ##  *Near-complete genome of Chlorella-like microbial eukaryote reveals its potential for carbon, sulphur and nitrogen metabolism in high alpine Meromictic Lake Cadagno*
-Under Review (Saini et al. ISMEJ 2022)
+Publication under review (Saini et al. ISMEJ 2022)

 ### Following are the tools and steps with example used for Eukaryotic Metagenomics pipeline: